LightAndLight/lightandlight.github.io/_drafts/2020-06-30-sized-hkts.md

 What is the size of `Pair<A, B>`?
 It's the size of `A` plus the size of `B`, for some unknown `A` and `B`.

-This difficulty is usually addressed by only generating code for datatypes and functions when all the generic types have been substituted.
+This difficulty is usually addressed by only generating code for datatypes and functions when all the generic types have been replaced with concrete types.
+This process is known as monomorphisation.
 If the program contants a `Pair(true, true)`, then the compiler will generate a new type `struct PairBoolBool(fst: bool, snd: bool)` whose size is statically known.
 If `Pair(true, true)` is passed to a function `fn swap<A, B>(p: Pair<A, B>) -> Pair<B, A>`, then the compiler generates a new function `fn swapBoolBool(p: PairBoolBool) -> PairBoolBool`.
 Because this function only uses types with known